Zeotropic mixture: Dew and bubble points

 In mixtures of substances, the bubble point is the saturated liquid temperature, whereas the saturated vapor temperature is called the dew point.
 Because the bubble and dew lines of a zeotropic mixture's temperature-composition diagram do not intersect, a zeotropic mixture in its liquid phase has a different fraction of a component than the gas phase of the mixture.
 On a temperature-composition diagram, after a mixture in its liquid phase is heated to the temperature at the bubble (boiling) curve, the fraction of a component in the mixture changes along an isothermal line connecting the dew curve to the boiling curve as the mixture boils.

 At any given temperature, the composition of the liquid is the composition at the bubble point, whereas the composition of the vapor is the composition at the dew point.
 Unlike azeotropic mixtures, there is no azeotropic point at any temperature on the diagram where the bubble line and dew lines would intersect.
 Thus, the composition of the mixture will always change between the bubble and dew point component fractions upon boiling from a liquid to a gas until the mass fraction of a component reaches 1 (i.e. the zeotropic mixture is completely separated into its pure components).
 As shown in Figure 1, the mole fraction of component 1 decreases from 0.4 to around 0.15 as the liquid mixture boils to the gas phase.

 Temperature glides

+Temperature glide is the difference between the bubble point and the dew point.
 Different zeotropic mixtures have different temperature glides.
 For example, zeotropic mixture R152a/R245fa has a higher temperature glide than R21/R245fa.
 A larger gap between the boiling points creates a larger temperature glide between the boiling curve and dew curve at a given mass fraction.
 However, with any zeotropic mixture, the temperature glide decreases when the mass fraction of a component approaches 1 or 0 (i.e. when the mixture is almost separated into its pure components) because the boiling and dew curves get closer near these mass fractions.

 A larger difference in boiling points between the substances also affects the dew and bubble curves of the graph.
 A larger difference in boiling points creates a larger shift in mass fractions when the mixture boils at a given temperature.